ramaniitrgoyal92/OptimalSensorActuatorPlacement/README.md

 ![Start8x6](https://github.com/ramaniitrgoyal92/OptimalSensorActuatorPlacement/blob/main/Result/Start8x6.png)

-The final heat profile, actuator precision, and sensor precision values obtained using the developed design framework when actuators and sensors were placed at each location on the grid.
+The final heat profile, actuator precision, and sensor precision values obtained using the developed design framework **when actuators and sensors were placed at each location** on the grid.

 ![Initial8x6](https://github.com/ramaniitrgoyal92/OptimalSensorActuatorPlacement/blob/main/Result/Initial8x6.png)

-The final heat profile, actuator precision, and sensor precision values obtained using the developed design framework when actuators and sensors were placed along the wall.
+The final heat profile, actuator precision, and sensor precision values obtained using the developed design framework **when actuators and sensors were placed along the wall**.
 ![Wall8x6](https://github.com/ramaniitrgoyal92/OptimalSensorActuatorPlacement/blob/main/Result/Wall8x6.png)